 How to avoid fouling, scaling and corrosion in a heat exchanger

-In effect foreign substances in the water won't settle, but are transported through the heat exchanger without forming deposits.
+In effect foreign substances in the water will settle far less, usual there are flushed through the heat exchanger tubes without forming deposits.
 Thus the surfaces stay clean and biofilm, bacteria and other organisms can't stick to the inner pipes.
 This means that blocked tubes as showed in the picture are not an issue anymore.

 In the table below you see the approximate result of heat exchangers, where we are treating the water side.
-These results where achieved in a system where the cooling water had not more than 3000 TDS and the substances causing the fouling were soluble in the water.
+These results where achieved in a system where the cooling water had not more than 3000 TDS.
+Also the substances causing the fouling are soluble in the water.

 Nevertheless a high TDS is not working against the Merus Technology.
 We will discuss the expected results with the customer before the installation.
 To get control of Biofouling, it might not be enough to treat only the heat exchanger.
 One have to look on the cooling system as a whole.

-If we are treating the product side things are far more difficult, see also fouling in an oil application.
+If we provide treating of the product side, things are far more difficult.
+See also fouling in an oil application.